nas5w/interview-guide/docs/system-design.md

 - **Pure design.** You just focus entirely on specifying the system and talking through how you would design it.
 You may draw up some diagrams to help convey architecture to the interviewer.
 - **Design + coding.** The problem is slightly smaller in breadth.
 You talk through the design of the system and then you write some code to start implementing it.

 System design interviews look a lot different depending on your specialty.
 I have interviewed for both front-end and full stack web application engineer positions.
-For front-end positions, system design interviews tend to focus on designing a UI component and then implementing the HTML, CSS, and JavaScript for that comopnent.
+For front-end positions, system design interviews tend to focus on designing a UI component and then implementing the HTML, CSS, and JavaScript for that component.
 For full stack positions, I have seen more pure design problems where you talk through various topics like how you'd make the application scale, database schema, and API design.

 ## How to prep for system design interviews